Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of an isolated Mott memristor

 Substituting equation (\ref{eqn20}) for $\hat{x}(s)$ in equation (\ref{eqn18}) and solving for the impedance function $Z(s;Q) \triangleq \hat{v}(s)/\hat{i}(s)$, we obtain the $s$−domain impedance function

 For a current-controlled memristor, the impedance function $Z(s;Q)$ in equation (\ref{eqn21}) is the proper choice for its transfer function $H(s;Q)$.
 For a voltage-controlled memristor, admittance function $Y(s;Q)$ should be used.
-Chua pointed out that for a 1D system with just one port state variable, its transfer function is also the scalar complexity function that forms the basis for the LA analysis~\cite{Chua05}.
-Here a port state variable of a device interacts with a coupled device via an energy or matter flow, as opposed to a nonport state variable that does not interact with other devices.
+Chua pointed out that for a 1D system with just one port state variable, its transfer function is also the scalar \textit{complexity function} that forms the basis for the LA analysis~\cite{Chua05}.
+In Chua's original LA formulations for reaction-diffusion systems, a port state variable of a ``reaction'' cell (equivalent to a lumped circuit element) interacts with the neighboring cells via an energy or matter flow such as diffusion.
+Whereas a nonport state variable describes isolated internal dynamics and does not interact with other cells.
 The concept of LA is defined concerning only port state variables.
+Clearly the state variable $x$ in the Mott memristor model is a port state variable, since it interacts with a coupled circuit element through a current (energy) flow.

 Since the $s$-domain representation of a capacitor looks like a ``resistance'' $1/sC$, one can recast the small-signal impedance function $Z(s;Q)$ of a Mott memristor about a fixed point $Q$ as an equivalent circuit that consists of three virtual elements: a capacitor $C_1$ in parallel with a resistor $R_1$, both of them in series with a second resistor $R_2$